Allgemeine Informationen

 Die neuesten Nachrichten

-Russian convoy shadowed during transit of German EEZ
+Russian military convoy shadowed during transit through waters of NATO countries

 News schreiben